-The Internal Service fund reflects medical benefits for Board of Education employees, workers' compensation benefits for Town employees and heart and hypertension claims which are based upon estimates of the ultimate cost of claims (including future claim adjustment expenses) that have been reported, but not settled, and of claims that have been incurred but not reported.
+The Internal Service Fund reflects medical benefits for Town and Board of Education employees and workers' compensation benefits for Town employees which are based upon estimates of the ultimate cost of claims (including future claim adjustment expenses) that have been reported, but not settled, and of claims that have been incurred but not reported.
+Heart and hypertension benefits are reflected in the General Fund.
 The length of time for which such costs must be estimated varies depending on the coverage involved.
 Because actual claim costs depend on such complex factors as inflation, changes in doctrines of legal liability and damage awards, the process used in computing claim liabilities does not necessarily result in an exact amount.
 Claim liabilities are recomputed periodically using a variety of actuarial and statistical techniques to produce current estimates that reflect recent settlements, claim frequency and other economic and social factors.
 A provision for inflation in the calculation of estimated future claims costs is implicit in the calculation because reliance is placed both on actual historical data that reflects past inflation and other factors that are considered to be appropriate modifiers of past experience.